 - 10) Any further request for spectrum harmonisation should be addressed via the current mechanisms in place. - 11) The common ITU-R process should be used for sectors where the sectoral need for spectrum is mainly worldwide (e.g. Galileo, GMES, scientific services).
 EU Member States should express these needs in the regular ITU-R study work.
 This should by actively supported by the European Union in its role as ITU-R Sector Member. - 12) In the case that potential modifications to the Radio Regulations are identified, the WRC preparatory process (CEPT) has to be used.
 This process will be accompanied by a respective RSPG Opinion on WRC to assist the European Commission in developing a proposal for a Council Decision on the EU position for WRC. - 13) In all other cases, the common ETSI-CEPT cooperation is recommended.
-This cooperation in practice also includes the possibility for the European Commission to issue mandates to CEPT and ETSI. - 14) Caution shall be applied when trying to address the perceived spectrum needs and requests from the sectors which can benefit from wireless technologies in their efforts at reducing emissions because existing processes may already have been triggered.
+This cooperation in practice also includes the possibility for the European Commission to issue mandates to CEPT and ETSI. - 14) The perceived spectrum needs and requests from the sectors which can benefit from wireless technologies in their efforts at reducing emissions need to be treated with caution.
+This is because processes to consider such requests may already have been triggered within the current mechanisms in place.